wall Command in Linux: Broadcast Messages to Logged-In Users

 wall is a command-line utility that displays a message on the terminals of all logged-in users.
-The messages can be either typed on the terminal or the contents of a file. wall stands for write all, to send a message only to a specific user use the write command.
+The messages can be typed directly on the terminal or read from a file. wall stands for “write all”; to send a message to a specific user, use the write command.

 Broadcasting a Message